-Apart from the governance of the company, the Board's key responsibility is to assist the Branch Manager and staff to grow the business which in turn allows the Board to pay shareholder dividends and increase its sponsorship support for local community organisations and projects.
+Apart from the governance of the company, the Board's key responsibility is to assist the Branch Manager and staff to grow the business which in turn allows the Board to pay shareholder dividends and increase its support for local community organisations and projects.

 The Board is satisfied that current staffing levels in the branch are adequate to effectively service current business as well as support continued growth in total book.
-The recently created Business Development role has already strengthened key community partner relationships which are expected to provide additional business over time.
-The cost - effectiveness of this position will be reviewed every six months to ensure focus is maintained where needed.
+The paid Business Development role has strengthened key community partner relationships which are delivering additional business opportunities, and the increased use of targeted social media is expanding awareness of the branch and its community activities amongst a new younger, affluent and socially-aware demographic.